Z0rch3r/Linux-Kernel-Module/README.md

-# LWhat's Linux Kernel Modules
+# What's Linux Kernel Modules
 * Linux kernel modules are pieces of code that can be loaded and unloaded into the kernel upon demand.
 # Screenshot of techniqual details
 <img src="linuxkernelmodule.png">